Residential Garbage Collection

 Christmas Tree Collection

-Live Christmas tree collection takes place the first two weeks of January each year.
-Trees should be placed at the curb for pickup on your normal garbage collection day and be free of tinsel, decorations, lights, etc. The first collection week will begin on Monday, December 31, 2018.
-The second collection week begins on Monday, January 7, 2019.
+Live Christmas tree collection takes place the first two full weeks of January each year.
+Trees should be placed at the curb for pickup on your normal garbage collection day and be free of tinsel, decorations, lights, etc. The first collection week will begin on Monday, January 6, 2020.
+The second collection week begins on Monday, January 13, 2020.